 Here are the top 10 food ideas to help you survive possibly one of the biggest transitions of your life.

 1. Energy Bites/Bliss Balls

 These little guys are so full of protein, can be made ahead of time and can most definitely be eaten with one hand.
-You can easily add ground flaxseed for extra fibre to help alleviate constipation (don't forget to drink a ton of water!).
+You can easily add ground flaxseed for extra fiber to help alleviate constipation (don't forget to drink a ton of water!).
 My favourites are the Pumpkin Tahini Energy Balls and these Coconut Brownie Bites.